virror/BehaviorTreeDesigner/IncludedNodes.md

   > Repeats the child node n times always returning after one tick.
   	Returns RUNNING during the ticks its repeating, after its done, it returns
 	last childs result.

+* Wait:
+  > Waits a certain number of seconds until the child is allowed to run.
+    Returns RUNNING while waiting.

 ## Actions